jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 def predict(self, input_data) -> pd.DataFrame:
 ```

-Now, the `predict` function, gets a list of arrays containing the RGB properties of the image pixels.
-If, for example, we pass a 28px x 28px image, we get an array with shape (28, 28, 3).
-Of course, if we pass a grayscale image, we will get a (28, 28, 1) array.
+The `predict` function receives a list of arrays containing the RGB properties of the image pixels.
+For example, passing a 28px x 28px image results in an array with shape (28, 28, 3).
+If a grayscale image is passed, the result will be a (28, 28, 1) array.

-If you trained your model using grayscale pictures but pass RGB values in production, remember to convert the input to grayscale.
-For example like this:
+If the model is trained using grayscale images, but RGB values are passed in production,  it is necessary to convert the input to grayscale.
+For example:

 ```python
 @frogml.api(analytics=False, input_adapter=ImageInputAdapter())